AdobeDocs/experience-manager-65.en/help/assets/drm.md

 This feature enforces the acceptance of the license agreement before you can download a licensed asset from Adobe Experience Manager (AEM) Assets.

-If you select a protected asset and click the **[!UICONTROL Download]** icon, you are redirected to a license page where you accept the license agreement.
+If you select a protected asset and tap **[!UICONTROL Download]**, you are redirected to a license page where you accept the license agreement.
 If you do not accept the license agreement, the **[!UICONTROL Download]** button is disabled.

 If the selection contains multiple protected assets, select one asset at a time, accept the license agreement, and proceed to download the asset.